Ali-Asjad/ADC_extensions/ordering.md

  - Every attribute present in this overlay MUST be present in the capture_base of the source schema.
  - Each entry code present in this overlay MUST be present in the entry overlay of the source schema.
  - Each attribute MUST appear at most once, and MAY appear zero times.
- - Each entry code (for each attribute) MUST appear at most once, and MAY appear zero times.
+ - Each entry code (in an entry code set) MUST appear at most once, and MAY appear zero times.

 **Test case**: